 As Dr. Lesniak is dedicated to highly individualized solutions, he will provide you with the details of your treatment once every facet of your care has been discussed and agreed upon.
 If you and Dr. Lesniak determine that a dental crown is the best option for you, you can expect a planning phase, which includes the placement of a provisional crown, followed by the installment of your long-term crown.

 Every patient should be advised that their treatment can vary greatly from another’s, even within the same procedure.
 Depending on your needs, other treatments may be necessary for creating the ideal foundation for optimally stable, functional, and aesthetically pleasing results.
 For patients with severe bite problems, this may entail a full or partial dental reconstruction.

 Contact Dr. Lesniak now to find out if a crown may be the right solution to repair your tooth damage.
 You will be able to rest assured that you are receiving the specialized and compassionate care you deserve.

-To request an appointment, contact Dr. Lesniak’s office in St. Albert, Alberta, by filling out the form here or by calling (780) 459-3044.
+To request an appointment, contact Dr. Lesniak’s office in St Albert, Alberta, by filling out the consultation form or by calling (780) 459-3044.
 Dr. Lesniak is committed to delivering the exceptional, personalized care — and smile — you deserve!

 After each visit, Dr. Lesniak will provide you with detailed instructions for caring for your dental crowns (provisional or permanent).
 It can typically take up to several weeks before you cease to notice the change following the installation of your permanent dental crown.